mailund/tailr/README.md

 #> [1] 9.332622e+157
 ```

+I have disabled byte compilation to make running time comparisons fair;
+by default it is enabled.
+For a function as simple as `factorial`,
+though, byte compiling will not affect the running time in any
+substantial amount.

-We can then compare the running time with the recursive function and a
+We can compare the running time with the recursive function and a
 version that is written using a loop:

 ``` r